 - The Caribbean Journal for International Relations and Diplomacy, The University of the West Indies, Book Review Editor

-- ELPS 405 Foundations of Educational Policy and Practice
+- ELPS 405 Introduction to Educational Policy

 - ELPS 455 Comparative Education

 - ELPS 555 Seminar in Comparative Education: Governance International Organizations